jibundeyare/processing-tests/README.md

 This sketch tests the frame rate when displaying mutilple images using opengl.

+## perpendicular

+This sketch shows how to draw perpendicular vectors.

 ## strip

 This sketch tests the drawing of strip that follows the mouse.